-Although the latest UNSC Resolution on the DPRK also seeks to strengthen maritime measures to address the DPRK's illicit exports of coal and imports of oil products, in practice the overall sanctions may make more lucrative and thus induce further smuggling of these products, including attracting the interest of smuggling gangs that have operated in the Northeast Asia region for many years.[10]
+Although the latest UNSC Resolution on the DPRK also seeks to strengthen maritime measures to address the DPRK's illicit exports of coal and imports of oil products, in practice the overall sanctions may make more lucrative and thus induce further smuggling of these products, including attracting the interest of smuggling gangs that have operated in the Northeast Asia region for many years.
 The more that the DPRK invests now in these workarounds to oil product restrictions, ranging from curtailment of oil product end-uses and of lower-priority users/geographic areas to fuel switching, producing liquid fuels from coal, and smuggling, the more resilient it becomes against future sanctions-driven cuts.

-Figure 3-1: Examples of Routine Fuel Substitution/Energy Use Reduction in the DPRK[11]
+Figure 3-1: Examples of Routine Fuel Substitution/Energy Use Reduction in the DPRK11

 Although, as noted, the latest round of UNSC sanctions may not be as effective as hoped in curbing the DPRK's spending on its nuclear weapons program, it is clear that sanctions are one of the few peaceful means that the international community has to express its dismay at DPRK behavior, and to try and influence that behavior.
 That said, other (non-military) options for addressing the DPRK nuclear weapons program must proceed concurrently with sanctions.
-Energy sector engagement with the DPRK, starting small with training projects on, for example, renewable energy and energy efficiency, and building to pilot projects in the DPRK, are a way of opening channels of communication that can be built upon over time.
+Energy sector engagement with the DPRK, starting small with training projects on, for example, oil-idUSL4N0XH38320150420.